RasaHQ/rasa-demo/data/nlu/nlu.md

 - which python version
 - which python version should i install
 - which version of python do i need
+- which python?
+- which python is rasa using?

 ## intent:faq/slots
 - Definition of slots please.